MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/summarizeoperator.md

 The input rows are arranged into groups having the same values of the `by` expressions.
 Then the specified aggregation functions are computed over each group, producing a row for each group.
 The result contains the `by` columns and also at least one column for each computed aggregate.
 (Some aggregation functions return multiple columns.)

-The result has as many rows as there are distinct combinations of `by` values.
+The result has as many rows as there are distinct combinations of `by` values (which may be zero).
+If there are no group keys provided, the result has a single record.

 If you want to summarize over ranges of numeric values, use `bin()` to reduce ranges to discrete values.

 **Notes**